PrefectHQ/prefect/docs/concepts/filesystems.md

 In Dockerized deployments, you can leverage the `EXTRA_PIP_PACKAGES` environment variable.
 Those dependencies will be installed at runtime within your Docker container or Kubernetes Job before the flow starts running.

-Here is an example showing how you can specify that in your deployment YAML manifest, in this case `s3fs`:
+Here is an example from a deployment YAML file showing how to specify the installation of `s3fs` from into your image:

 ```yaml
 infrastructure: